turingschool/front-end-curriculum/projects/m4-mock-interview.md

 ### Technical Detail

 Student is specific and detailed when responding to questions.
-The student gives approproate examples to support their responses.
+The student gives appropriate examples to support their responses.
 When students contribute their opinion (both positive and negative), they demonstrate they can think critically and understand different perspectives on a topic.